code-corps/ember-stripe-elements/README.md

 ### Basics

-Every component extends a `StripeElement` component which we do not expose.
+Every component extends a `StripeElement` component which are not exposed.

 Each component will:

-- Accept an array of `options`
+- Accept the same array of [`options`](https://stripe.com/docs/elements/reference#element-options) accepted by Stripe Elements
 - Call `update` on the Stripe `element` if the `options` are updated
 - Bubble the proper JavaScript events into actions
 - Mount Stripe's own `StripeElement` in a `<div role="mount-point">` on `didInsertElement`